International exhibitions will include:

 HE Noura bint Mohammed Al Kaabi, Minister of Culture and Knowledge Development, UAE said:

-It is with great pleasure that we today launch Louvre Abu Dhabi 2018-2019 season.
+It is with great pleasure that we launch the Louvre Abu Dhabi 2018-2019 season today.
 Arts and culture play an instrumental role in nurturing cultural understanding and fostering civic mediation.
 Louvre Abu Dhabi is an interactive space for the people of the UAE and beyond.
 It tells stories from all around the world and enables multifaceted perspectives to be heard, discovered, explored, and respected.